 Transferring your scores to a new state

 If your new state board requests a copy of your MFT scores, fill out the online Score Transfer Request form through PTC.
 You can also use this form to obtain a copy of your scores for yourself.
 To begin the online form, click on the “New Application” tab and create a profile.

 Must I test in the state in which I am seeking licensure or certification?

-No. Candidates may sit for the examination at any of the PSI testing centers in the United States, United States territories, and Canada.
+No. Candidates may sit for the examination at any of the Prometric testing centers in the United States, United States territories, and Canada.
 They are not required to sit for the examination within the state which they are seeking licensure or certification.
 Your scores will be sent to the state to which you are applying for licensure.